Logo learn the Quran caption learn the Quran

 Translation of: Ayat 156, 161, Surat AlNisa'.

-* In a summary of a speech of the Prophet Muhammad: Many men reached the level of religious perfection.
+* In a summary of a saying of the Prophet Muhammad: Many men reached the level of religious perfection.
 Yet among the women four reached such level.
 The Prophet took a stick and made four lines on the ground and said: Maryam Bint Imran (Mary the mother of Jesus), Khadija Bint Khuwailad (the first wife of the Prophet Muhammad), Fatimah Bint Muhammad (the daughter of Prophet Muhammad) and Asya Bint Muzahim (the woman of Pharaoh = Phiroun).
 Source: Dr. Tareq Suwaidan's "Stories of the Prophets.
 CD no. 16."
 Dr. Tareq further points to the power of good care and good rearing up that made the four women very special.
 Maryam raised Jesus, Khadija supported the Prophet Muhammad, Fatima was reared up by the Prophet Muhammad and Khadija, and Asya raised Moses peace be upon the Prophets and may Allah be pleased with their beloved family members.

 Words: BiKufrihim = Because of their disbelieving - Because of their rejection of Faith, Qawl = Utterance, Buhtan = False accusation, Atheem = Grave - Very terrible.